feder-lang/feder-ref/src/syntax_caps.md

   be a class instance.
 - **Const**: Only allow constant access to semantic *expr0*.
 - **Value**: Cast to r-value.
+- **Unique**: Ensure there's no other semantic named the same in the current context (works only with named semantics).

 Two *id*s of the same type aren't allowed in *caps*.